igot2phones/SQLswitch/README.md

 # To do...
 - Make it work with difrently Named Services
-- Make it ask for admin automatically
+- Make it ask for admin automatically (Done)